kirankn80/lab-in-a-server/readme.md

 4. Three node setup with VQFX

 ## Input Format
-Every configuration file given at the time of topology creation can have these fields specified
+Every configuration file given at the time of topology creation should have these fields specified

 #### 1. template : <template_name> (mandatory)
 Template name specifies the topology and it should be one among [ devenv, all_in_one, three_node_vqfx, three_node ]

 #### 2. name : <name> (mandatory)
-Unique name given for a deployment
+Unique name given for a deployment.

 #### 3. management_ip : <management_ip> (optional)
 List of public ip address to be assigned to the virtual machines.